mpacula/COSMOS/doc/source/getting_started.rst

    cosmos adm runweb -p 8080

-.. note:: Currently the system you're running the web interface on must be the same you're running the workflow on.
+.. note:: Currently the system you're running the web interface on must be the same (or have :term:`DRMAA` access to) as the system you're running the workflow on.

 Visit http://your-ip:8080 to access it.
-If you can't access the website, its likely firewalled off.
-Fortunately, the Cosmos website works well with lynx.
+If you can't access the website, its likely firewalled off; fortunately, the Cosmos website works well with lynx.
 Use the command: :command:`$ lynx 0.0.0.0:8080`

 .. figure:: imgs/webinterface.png